Clinical Education Program

 The Legal Aid Clinic at the Union Rescue Mission serves clients who are homeless on Skid Row in downtown Los Angeles.
 Students provide pro bono legal services in a variety of civil matters, including family law, income tax, consumer law, benefit controversies and post-conviction reentry.

-Community Justice Clinic provides legal services for non-profit, religious or community organizations who are working to promote justice and to develop opportunities and resources for vulnerable, underserved people and communities.
+The Community Justice Clinic provides legal services for non-profit, religious or community organizations who are working to promote justice and to develop opportunities an resources for vulnerable, under served people and communities.
 Students provide corporate counsel and services, including formation, governance and compliance.

 The Ninth Circuit Appellate Advocacy Clinic represents indigent clients as court-appointed counsel in briefing and arguing appeals before the federal Ninth Circuit Court of Appeals.
 Students evaluate strategy and legal issues, research intensively, write and submit appellate briefs and present oral arguments before the Ninth Circuit Court of Appeals.

 The Restoration and Justice Clinic provides legal services to victims of domestic violence, sexual assault and other gender-based crimes.
 Students build collaborative relationships with professionals in Southern California to facilitate comprehensive services for our clients and to provide experiences in multidisciplinary practice for our students.

 The Low Income Tax Clinic (LITC) provides direct legal representation to low income taxpayers at the Pepperdine Legal Aid Clinic in downtown Los Angeles.
 Under attorney supervision, LITC students represent taxpayers in disputes with the Internal Revenue Service, including audits, appeals, collection matters, and federal tax litigation.
 In addition, the clinic provides taxpayer education programs to various social service organizations and community groups.

 In Pepperdine's practicum courses, students work in specialized field placements under supervision of experienced practitioners and with enhanced rigor and focus from expert faculty.
-Two practicums are currently offered:
+Five practicums are currently offered: